 INS Vikramaditya is the Indian Navy’s largest short take-off but assisted recovery (STOBAR) aircraft carrier and warship converted from the Russian Navy’s decommissioned Admiral Gorshkov vertical take-off and landing (VTOL) missile cruiser carrier.
 INS Vikramaditya was commissioned into service in November 2013.

-The warship has been extensively refurbished with new propulsion systems, hull sections, sensors and flight deck.
-It was operationally deployed with full complement of MiG-29 aircraft in May 2014.
+The warship was extensively refurbished with new propulsion systems, hull sections, sensors, and flight deck.
+It was operationally deployed with a full complement of MiG-29 aircraft in May 2014.

-The vessel can carry more than 30 long-range multi-role fighters with anti-ship missiles, air-to-air missiles, guided bombs and rockets.
-The aircraft aboard the carrier include MiG 29K / Sea Harrier combat aircraft, Kamov 31 radar picket Airborne Early Warning (AEW) helicopter, Kamov 28 naval helicopter, Sea King helicopter, ALH-Dhruv, and Chetak helicopter.
+The vessel can carry more than 30 long-range multi-role fighters with anti-ship missiles, air-to-air missiles, guided bombs, and rockets.
+The aircraft on board the carrier include MiG 29K / Sea Harrier combat aircraft, Kamov 31 radar picket Airborne Early Warning (AEW) helicopter, Kamov 28 naval helicopter, Sea King helicopter, ALH-Dhruv, and Chetak helicopter.

 INS Vikramaditya project background and details

 The Admiral Gorshkov (Project 11430) is a modified Kiev-class aircraft carrier built at the Nikolayev South shipyard for the Russian Navy.
 Initially known as Baku, the carrier was launched in 1982 and commissioned in 1987.
 The Admiral Gorshkov was inactivated in 1995.